Passenger Service to Keokuk

 The Wabash Railroad reached Keokuk on a branch line from Bluffs, Illinois.
 Between Elvaston, Illinois and Keokuk, Wabash trains used the Toledo, Peoria & Western line by trackage rights.
 A public timetable issued September 25, 1949 shows the schedule for the mixed train on this branch.
 Passengers, who must have been few and far between, were allowed to ride in the caboose.
 The September 1959 issue of The Official Guide of the Railways shows the same schedule still in place, but this service ended a few months later when the Illinois River bridge at Meredosia was closed at the behest of the U.S. Army Corps of Engineers, severing the line.
 The Wabash, and successor Norfolk & Western, continued to reach Keokuk with freight service over the remaining portion of the branch until its abandonment.

 The Wabash line to Keokuk was notable among railroad fans for being the last portion of the Wabash to operate steam locomotives, because the railroad's diesels exceeded weight restrictions over the Meredosia bridge.
-The locomotives used were Mogul (2-6-0) types built in 1899; the last two were retired early in 1955, and one (No. 573) is preserved at the Museum of Transportation in Kirkwood, Missouri.
+The locomotives used were Mogul (2-6-0) types built in 1899; the last two were retired early in 1955, and one (No. 573) is preserved at the National Museum of Transportation in Kirkwood, Missouri.
 (Articles about this last Wabash steam operation, and the N&W operation that succeeded it, were published in the Spring 2011 issue of Classic Trains, which included a photo of the Keokuk Depot.)

 Toledo, Peoria & Western